 Eighty-five percent of digital media professionals say that the loss of accurate measurement is one of their top three challenges.
 And that’s because observable data that makes your ads more relevant is limited.
 It could be due to, for example, people moving across devices or using different browsers.

-Thanks to the insights you gain from conversion modeling, you can also optimise your campaigns more effectively.
+Thanks to the insights you gain from conversion modeling, you can also optimize your campaigns more effectively.
 These insights act as signals for tools like Smart Bidding, enabling you to learn who your most valuable customers are so you can reach more relevant audiences and drive better results.

 Conversion modeling ensures that your measurement remains privacy safe.
 It works by filling in gaps that come from people’s varying consent choices with machine learning insights.
 This way, you can continue to respect people’s privacy while still gathering the insights you need to grow.